Arnold Schwarzenegger: Governor of California

 Governor Schwarzenegger played a significant role in opposing Proposition 66, a proposed amendment of the Californian Three Strikes Law, in November 2004.
 This amendment would have required the third felony to be either violent or serious to mandate a 25-years-to-life sentence.
 In the last week before the ballot, Schwarzenegger launched an intense campaign against Proposition 66.
 He stated that "it would release 26,000 dangerous criminals and rapists".

-Although he began his tenure as governor with record high approval ratings (as high as 65% in May 2004), he left office with a record low 23%, only one percent higher than that of Gray Davis, when he was recalled in October 2003.
+Although he began his tenure as governor with record high approval ratings (as high as 65% in May 2004), he left office with a near-record low 23%, only one percentage point higher than that of Gray Davis, his predecessor, when he was recalled in October 2003.

 Death of Luis Santos

 In May 2010, Esteban Núñez pleaded guilty to voluntary manslaughter and was sentenced to 16 years in prison for the death of Luis Santos.
 Núñez is the son of Fabian Núñez, then California Assembly Speaker of the House and a close friend and staunch political ally of then governor Schwarzenegger.

 As a personal favor to "a friend", just hours before he left office, and as one of his last official acts, Schwarzenegger commuted Núñez's sentence by more than half, to seven years.
 He believed that Núñez's sentence was "excessive" in comparison with the same prison term imposed on Ryan Jett, the man who fatally stabbed Santos.
 Against protocol, Schwarzenegger did not inform Santos' family or the San Diego County prosecutors about the commutation.
 They learned about it in a call from a reporter.

 The Santos family, along with the San Diego district attorney, sued to stop the commutation, claiming that it violated Marsy's Law.
-In September 2012, Sacramento County superior court judge Lloyd Connelly stated, "Based on the evidentiary records before this court involving this case, there was an abuse of discretion...This was a distasteful commutation.
+In September 2012, Sacramento County superior court judge Lloyd Connelly stated, "Based on the evidentiary records before this court involving this case, there was an abuse of discretion ...
+This was a distasteful commutation.
 It was repugnant to the bulk of the citizenry of this state."
 However, Connelly ruled that Schwarzenegger remained within his executive powers as governor.
 Subsequently, as a direct result of the way the commutation was handled, Governor Jerry Brown signed a bipartisan bill that allows offenders' victims and their families to be notified at least 10 days before any commutations.
 Núñez was released from prison after serving less than six years.